PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 192.168.99.100
 ```

 Next we need to get the port number that Minikube has exposed our service on.
-To determine this we run run:
+To determine this we run:

 ```sh
 $ kubectl get services